sorny92/chipi-juego/writeup.md

 I decided to use a window to detect cars between the pixel 400 and 656 in the vertical axis.
 This is due because under the 670 you can see part of the car and above the 400 pixels you will not find any car.

+Also in the CNN version I apply a multi-scale window system because of this way I can select the cars in different distances and also it helps to get rid of false positives because usually I will get in the same place several matches as car.
+This will appear in as a hotspot in the heatmap.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 You can see the images in the next part with 6 examples.